-However, within 48 hours of the announcement, a panic induced by the venture capital community that the bank had served and nurtured for 40 years ended the bank’s run.
+On Wednesday, Silicon Valley Bank was a well-capitalized institution seeking to raise some funds.
+Within 48 hours, a panic induced by the very venture capital community that SVB had served and nurtured ended the bank’s 40-year-run.

-The sudden need for fresh capital sparked another wave of deposit withdrawals as VCs instructed their portfolio companies to move funds, fearing a bank run at SVB could pose an existential threat to startups who couldn’t tap their deposits.
+The sudden requirement for fresh capital, following the recent collapse of Silvergate bank that focused on cryptocurrencies, triggered another round of deposit withdrawals on Thursday.
+Venture capitalists (VCs) instructed their portfolio companies to move their funds, as they were concerned that a bank run at SVB could pose a significant threat to startups that relied on their deposits.

 Customers of SVB expressed a lack of confidence in CEO Greg Becker, especially when he urged them to remain calm during a conference call that commenced on Thursday afternoon.
 The stock of the bank continued its downward spiral, ultimately plummeting by 60% by the close of regular trading.
 Importantly, Becker was unable to provide assurance that the capital raise would be the bank’s final measure, as reported by an individual participating in the call.

 According to a regulatory filing in California, customers withdrew an astonishing $42 billion in deposits by the end of Thursday.
 The filing revealed that by the close of business on that day, SVB had a negative cash balance of $958 million and was unable to secure sufficient collateral from other sources, as stated by the regulator.